 We could discuss the benefits of creating healthy habits all day, but there are a few to specifically pay attention to.
 Personally, healthy habits increase our immune response and prepare our bodies to readily fight off disease.
 Professionally, they prevent us from burn-out and allow us to provide the highest level of patient care.
 And emotionally, healthy habits increase our resilience to those inevitably hard days and help us recover from many traumatic situations that we may encounter.

-Health Tips for New Nurses
+Healthy Living Tips for New Nurses

 It is possible for every nurse to change the norm when it comes to our health.
 With these health tips in mind, you can conquer those mid-shift munchies, energize your mind and body, and serve your patients to the best of your ability: